onlime/policyd-rate-guard/README.md

 - **Maximum failure safety:** On any unexpected exception, the daemon still replies with a `DUNNO` action, so that the mail is not getting rejected by Postfix.
 This is done both on Postfix integration side and application exception handling side.
 - **Block action message** `"Rate limit reached, retry later."` can be configured.
 - Lots of configuration params via a simple `.env`
-- **Tuned for high performance**, using network or unix sockets, and threading.
 - **Secure setup**, nothing running under `root`, only on `postfix` user.
+- A multi-threaded app that uses [DBUtils PooledDB (pooled_db)](https://github.com/WebwareForPython/DBUtils) for **robust and efficient DB connection handling**.
+- Can be used with any [DB-API 2 (PEP 249)](https://peps.python.org/pep-0249/) conformant database adapter (currently supported: PyMySQL, sqlite3)
-- A super slick minimal codebase with **only a few dependencies** ([PyMySQL](https://pypi.org/project/pymysql/), [python-dotenv](https://pypi.org/project/python-dotenv/), [yoyo-migrations](https://pypi.org/project/yoyo-migrations/)), using Python virtual environment for easy `pip` install.
+- A super slick minimal codebase with **only a few dependencies** ([PyMySQL](https://pypi.org/project/pymysql/), [DBUtils](https://webwareforpython.github.io/DBUtils/), [python-dotenv](https://pypi.org/project/python-dotenv/), [yoyo-migrations](https://pypi.org/project/yoyo-migrations/)), using Python virtual environment for easy `pip` install.
 PyMySQL is a pure-Python MySQL client library, so you won't have any trouble on any future major system upgrades.
 - Provides an Ansible Galaxy role [`onlime.policyd_rate_guard`](https://galaxy.ansible.com/onlime/policyd_rate_guard) for easy installation on a Debian mailserver.
 - A **well maintained** project, as it is in active use at [Onlime GmbH](https://www.onlime.ch/), a Swiss webhoster with a rock-solid mailserver architecture.